yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/chat-queue.md

 ---

 From the queue handling settings page, you can control how incoming chat tickets are handled when all your agents are occupied.
-Customers enter the queue when your agents' chat limit has been reached.
-This way they can focus on finishing current chats before starting new ones.
+Customers enter the queue when your agents chat concurrency limit is reached or if all the agents are busy or away.

 > You can change the concurrency in your [agents' profile settings](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/agents).

+Functionalities of queue handling:

 - Chat queues help you maintain a balance between wait time and internal resources.
 - It prevents concurrent chat overload for agents while keeping your waiting customers updated.
-- Queue setting makes your chat queues easy to manage and customize and decides the queue limit for your groups to make sure your customers are handled well.

-Functionalities of queue handling:

-* View all pending chats and their current time in queue.
+* You can view all pending chats and their current time in queue.
-* Set queue rules based on agent availability and customer wait length.
-* Time and customize the messages your chat users see while waiting.
+* You can time and customize the messages your chat users see while waiting.
-* Create auto-accept rules to direct requests to the least busy operator.
-* Access queue reports on a daily, weekly, and monthly basis.
+* You can access queue reports on a daily, weekly, and monthly basis in the reports.

 ---